iHRIS/iHRIS/docs/user/introduction_mhero.md

 ![Alt text](../img/log_out.JPG 'MHERO Log Out Page')

 The Welcome page appears.
-You will have to re-enter your username and password to regain access to the system.
+You will have to re-enter your username and password to regain access to the mHero system.